Spring Equinox: standing at the threshold between dark and light

 With the Vernal Equinox just passed, the season of Spring has arrived and we now know for certain that light has prevailed over the darkness.
 What joy!
 With days now longer than nights, despite what the weather is doing, Spring brings us life and growth.
 Nature is bursting forth with buds, blossom, Spring flowers and green shoots, the kind of green only around in Spring, so fresh and new.

 After the dark months of Winter, these little green shoots are real beacons of hope and promise.
 There has been a shift and it is time for new beginnings.
-The seeds …
+The …

 Long-time readers of this blog will know that I enjoy being creative and strive to weave creativity into many aspects of our smallholding life, from gardening and cooking to decorating the house, upcycling, painting, wet felting and playing with and in nature.
 Last year, I set myself a creative project that I could carry through the whole twelve months: I took daily photographs at sunset, from the same spot, to compile a collection of sunsets throughout the four seasons.
 I have not quite finished putting it all together but I hope that my finished creation will show the position of …